On equilibrium states of fluid membranes: A deforming fluid--elastic membrane

 with some $ p_0=\mbox{const}$.
 Thus, further in the paper we are interested in the following problem: \emph{Find an axisymmetric $\Gamma$, $ p_0$, and $p^{\rm ext}$ such that \eqref{ShapeEq} holds with given $\rho$, $\kappa$, $|w|$, $A=\mbox{\rm area}(\Gamma)$ \emph{and} $V=\mbox{\rm vol}(\Gamma)$.} We remark that instead of prescribing $w$ one may consider the prescribed angular momentum (a conserved quantity).
 In such formulation, $w$ should be treated as unknown.

 \begin{rem}\rm For $\bu=0$ eqs. \eqref{reaction2} and \eqref{ShapeEq} naturally simplifies to \eqref{equl1}, which is the optimality condition for constrained minimization of the energy functional \eqref{Willmore} with conserved surface area and enclosed volume.
-For the general case of $\bu\neq0$ we don't see how the shape equation can be related to an energy minimization problem. \end{rem}
+However, for the general case of $\bu\neq0$, it is not clear how the shape equation can be related to an energy minimization problem. {A recent work by Krause et al.~\cite{krause2022numerical} deduced a variant of \eqref{ShapeEq} by recognizing Killing fields in \eqref{velocity} as equilibrium solutions of the surface Navier-Stokes equations on axisymmetric surfaces.
+The shape equation in Ref.\cite{krause2022numerical}, however, uses a generic surface pressure variable ($p_0$ and dynamic pressure do not appear).
+This makes the problem much harder to address numerically or relate to the classical constrained minimization problem for the ceasing lateral flow. } \end{rem}

-\begin{rem}[scaling] A scaling property well-known for \eqref{equl1} extends to \eqref{ShapeEq}: If a triple $\{\Gamma, p_0, p_{\rm ext}\}$ solves \eqref{ShapeEq}, then for any $R>0$ the triple $\{R^{-1}\Gamma, R^2 p_0, R^3p_{\rm ext}\}$ solves \eqref{ShapeEq} with $ w\to R^2 w$.
+\begin{rem}[scaling] \rm A scaling property well-known for \eqref{equl1} extends to \eqref{ShapeEq}: If a triple $\{\Gamma, p_0, p_{\rm ext}\}$ solves \eqref{ShapeEq}, then for any $R>0$ the triple $\{R^{-1}\Gamma, R^2 p_0, R^3p_{\rm ext}\}$ solves \eqref{ShapeEq} with $ w\to R^2 w$.
 Choosing a representative solution with $\mbox{area}(\Gamma)=4\pi^2$, it is therefore convenient to parameterize solutions by their reduced volume

 where $\widehat V=1$ corresponds to the unit sphere, a trivial solution of \eqref{ShapeEq} for $ w=0$ and $ p_0$, $p^{\rm ext}$ satisfying $2 p_0+ Rp^{\rm ext}=0$.
 Same scaling argument holds for solutions of \eqref{Killing}, \eqref{reaction2}. \end{rem}